-The entire array is controlled via a 0-10V signal.
+There are three control offerings; none, manual/auto, and digital controls.
+For manual/auto, an HOA switch and potentiometer are included.
+For none and manual/auto, the entire array is controlled via a 0-10V signal.
 Control signal is wired to points 3 and 4 on the Daikin low voltage terminal strip seen in Figure 69.
 There are two other points for the EC Fan Array: fan array enable and disable are points 1 and 2, and fan array fault are points 5 and 6.
-For old wiring motors, if any fan in the fan array faults, there is a contact closure between 5 and 6.
-For new wiring motors, if the fan array faults, the contact connection between 5 and 6 will open.
-See Figure 76 for determining old wiring vs motor new wiring.
+If any fan in the fan array faults, the contact connection between 5 and 6 will open.